jbellma/equipment-rental/phase-1/README.md

 * ***Price before VAT:***  Purchase cost to the company.
 * ***Number of units in stock:***  Number of pieces of this equipment owned by the company.

-Thus far, ***POLFINGER***, ***KONEG***, and ***SMALZ*** are the only brands that are permitted.
-The variable would automatically be assigned the value "unknown" if the user submitted any other brand, and the error message "Error, brand not allowed" would be shown on the screen.
+The only brands allowed so far are ***PALFINGER***, ***KONE***, and ***SCHMALZ***.
+The variable would automatically be assigned the value "unknown" if the user entered any other brand and the error message "Error, brand not allowed" would be printed out.
 It will be assumed that the user provides the data in the precise format that it appears in the statement (in uppercase).
 All other items will not be permitted.